Other information and services: www.belgium.be

 In addition to this existing review programme, a federal reduction programme for biocidal products is in place from 2023 on, with actions aimed at raising awareness, training and information, knowledge on health effects, monitoring specific, potentially problematic uses of biocidal products, providing data on the Belgian market of biocidal products, and market surveillance.

-How did the reduction plan for biocidal products come about?
+How did the reduction plan for biocides come about?

 A Belgian reduction programme for chemical pesticides -plant protection products and biocidal products- is already in effect since 2005 (see NAPAN).
 However, this plan is more focused on plant protection products.
 To better address the importance and characteristics of the market for biocidal products, a specific federal reduction plan for biocidal products (FRPB) was created.